ashwan1/django-deepspeech-server/README.md

 Install [django](https://www.djangoproject.com/download/).

 ## Configuration
 Enter path for your model, alphabet, lm and trie in speech-server-main/config/config.json file.
-Make change to **file_name** variable in speech_server_main/views.py, to match some valid path on your system.
+Also make change to **audiofiledir** key in same config.json file, to match some valid path on your system.

 Go to directory where manage.py is located and start server:

     python3 manage.py runserver

 Go to your browser and browse to http://127.0.0.1:8000/dsserver.
+Alternatively, you can use use https server, using below command:

+    python3 manage.py runsslserver

+Now you can access website over https (https://127.0.0.1:8000).

 ## TODO
 - [ ] Make it web socket based.